koding/kdlearn/guides/ide-introduction/index.md

 # Koding IDE Introduction

-In this guide we’ll go over the Koding Integrated Development Environment or IDE for short.
+In this guide we'll go over the Koding Integrated Development Environment or IDE for short.
 We'll try to explain how it works, how to use it and in end share some useful tips that you can use to be more productive.

 ## Getting started